Overview

 Outcomes Measurement:

-Health Improvement Fund programs providing direct client services will be required to collect data that measure common outcomes and indicators with tools provided by United Way of Greater Milwaukee & Waukesha County
+Mental Health Improvement Fund programs will be required to provide outcomes and indicators results within the narrative secion of the grant reports utilizing results from tools the program/organization already uses or by using tools provided by United Way of Greater Milwaukee & Waukesha County that are mutually agreed upon.

 Demographics: